 4. Financial success doesn’t always come from big moves.

-Managing money successfully is a long game and it requires long term strategy.
-You don’t have to hit home runs all the time to end up ahead – not screwing up too often is just as important in the end.
+Managing money successfully is a long game and it requires long term discipline and strategy.
+You don’t have to hit home runs all the time to end up ahead – not screwing up too often is just as important in reaching your long term investment goals.
 Like I tell my clients, “you must avoid losses in retirement because you can’t replenish”.
 Avoiding catastrophic investment mistakes will keep you on track.
-Not burying yourself in debt, is another good pitfall to avoid.

 5. Live within your means.

 The ability to live within your means is powerful financial discipline.
-You will have less stress at the most stressful times, when other things go south, like income or investment returns.
+You will have less stress when other things go south, like income or investment returns.
 How much you make doesn’t determine how much you have, and how much you have doesn’t determine how much you need.

 6. A changing and open mind is healthy; be flexible.

-During your lifetime, it’s okay for your values and goals to evolve.
+During your lifetime, it’s okay to acknowledge that your beliefs and goals will evolve.
 Thinking about your first college major is a good example of how our goals change during our lifetime.
 Allowing yourself to change your mind is a superpower, when you’re young and when you’re older.
+Ronald Reagan was a democrat when he was young.

 7. Everything has a price.